frctl/fractal/README.md

 We will always welcome pull requests on any of the [frctl organisation](https://github.com/frctl) repositories.
 Please submit PRs against `master` branch with an explanation of your intention.

+We use [conventional commits](https://www.conventionalcommits.org/), which means that every pull request title should conform to the standard.

+### Development

+This repository is a monorepo managed by Lerna.
+There is only one lockfile in root.
+This means that all packages must be installed in root, manually added to the packages' package.json files and then bootstrapped with lerna.

+To do some work, run the following commands in root:
+1. `npm ci`
+2. `npm run bootstrap`

 ## Testing

 Fractal is a project that evolved rapidly and organically from a proof-of-concept prototype into a more stable, mature tool.
 Because of this it's currently pretty far behind where it should be in terms of test coverage.
 Any contributions on this front would be most welcome!